Talent Shortages, Recruitment Failure and How to Succeed

 The latest UK Recruitment Survey from the REC and KPMG reports that although the number of vacancies becoming available slowed in April, many recruiters and employers are struggling to cope with fierce competition for quality candidates.

 Failing to recruit on time can hurt.
 Commercially, a business can suffer downtime, missed deadlines, reduced quality and disappointed clients or customers.
-Further operational problems appear following increased pressure on staff to pick up the slack causing stress, resentment and general unhappiness.
+Further operational problems can appear due to increased pressure on staff to pick up the slack causing stress, resentment and general unhappiness.
 Mistakes, complaints, sickness and even resignations inevitably follow heaping more pressure on you to steady the ship by finding that key hire.

 The problem is demand.
 Quality candidates have an abundance of choice and rarely need to take a job out of necessity.
-Not fully knowing their market value, diaries rapidly fill with interviews and quickly find interesting opportunities.
-Savvy employers make great efforts to deliver attractive recruitment propositions from branding to interview content aimed at convincing people to accept job offers.
+Savvy employers make great efforts to deliver attractive recruitment propositions from branding to interview content aimed at convincing people to attend interviews and accept job offers.
 Put simply, any company failing to do this will risk missing out.